‘I don’t know how this is going to end’: For many veterans, the fight doesn’t end on the battlefield

 BLUFFTON, S.C.
-(WSAV) — For many, the fight doesn’t end on the battlefield and the people they love the most can be left out.
+(WSAV) — For many veterans, the fight doesn’t end on the battlefield, and the people they love the most can be left out.

 That’s how Stephanie remembers the time after her then-boyfriend, now husband JR came back after being injured in Iraq.